meelyn-pandit/Bluebird_Pi_v1.0/README.md

 	sudo apt-get install -y gpac
 wait for the program to be installed and you should be good to convert the .h264 videos to .mp4 (see video.sh script).

+III.
+Automounting USB Drives - In order to easily extract the files from the RPi, it is nice to have a USB drive attached.
+However, unlike regular computers, you need to manually mount the USB drives in order to save files to the drive or access the files.
+Fortunately, there is a way to automount the USB drive so you can access it immediately after the RPi is booted.
+	A. In the Terminal app type in:

+	sudo mkdir /mnt/usbdisk
+to make a new directory (folder) that recognizes the USB drive.

+	sudo chown -R pi:pi /mnt/usbdisk
+to own the new directory

+	sudo nano /etc/fstab
+to edit the fstab file

+	/dev/sdal	/mnt/usbdisk	vfat rw, nosuid,nodev,relatime,uid=1000,gid=1000,fmask=0022,dmask=0077	0	4
+Click Ctrl X, then y.
+Reboot with the USB drive in the RPi and the RPi should recognize the USB drive.
+You should be able to access it by typing in the Terminal:

+	ls /mnt/usbdisk/
+if you see the files in there then you have access to it.

+IV.
+Running scripts at RPi Boot - to activate the different sensors, you will need to execute the scripts.
+Since the RPis will be headless (not connected to a monitor), we will need to have the scripts be executed as the RPi boots up.
+To do this we will need to install the Crontab which is used to run scheduled scripts.
+In the Terminal App type in:

+	crontab -e
+Select editor 2 (/bin/nano) by clicking 2 then Enter.
+After all of the text you will type in:

+	@reboot sudo sh data_scripts.sh &
+Type Ctrl X to save the file, Y for the filename to not be changed and reboot!
+Now your data scripts should be automatically executed at startup.